HadiHesham/ASSIGNMENT-3/README.md

 I then sorted my customers array which contained info about customer and their appointment times inascending order of appointment times and i filtered out any customer who had their appointment cancelled like omar
 Lastly, I enqueued all my customers names, appointment times and assigned mechanic names into my circular queue so my queue was sorted in asscending order of appointment times.
 Lastly, i displayed the circular queue elements

+Dr, the queue template class didnt want to work in the main unless all of the class is in 1 file including the implementation of functions.
+I tried so much in it but it didnt work and it didnt also work for many of my colleagues.
+I just wanted to inform you that I know how to create cpp file and header file for each class and include them in main.
+However, it does not work for template classes.